-- A woman has a Protection from Abuse (PFA) Order against her girlfriend.
-The survivor works at a hotel and has no option for childcare during her shift, so she brought her children to work with her.
-The survivor ended up returning to her abusive partner because if she continued to bring her children to work, she would be fired.
-Both the survivor and her girlfriend are on the lease for the apartment, and she needs to obtain safe housing as soon as possible. - A survivor left her home where she was continually being sexually assaulted by her husband and went to stay with a family member.
+- A survivor left her home where she was continually being sexually assaulted by her husband and went to stay with a family member.
 She has employment with consistent income but can't afford a security deposit or first month's rent.
 She may also need an additional month of rent to get on her feet.
 She needs to leave her family's home immediately because her husband has been threatening her and her children. - A survivor has been living with his abusive husband for a year.
 His husband threatens to kick him out if he doesn't do what the husband wants.
 Last winter, the survivor was forced to sleep outside in the cold after his husband locked him out of their house.
 He suffered from frostbite and is terrified to be locked out again. - A survivor of human trafficking is arrested after her trafficker makes her hide his drug paraphernalia in her purse during a traffic stop.
 Upon release, she decides she does not want to return to her trafficker and looks for housing options.
 She does not identify as a domestic violence survivor because her trafficker is her "pimp" and not her boyfriend.
 Although he never physically abused her, he drugged her to force her into staying with him and to coerce her into sex.
 He refused to pay her for her sex work and instead kept the survivor on just enough heroin to prevent her from getting sick... unless she did not meet her "quota."
 While looking for housing, the survivor started sleeping at her sister's house, where her trafficker began coming around to harass her.
 She desperately wants to stay clean and does not want to return to the person who is trafficking her.